Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > **Topics for discussion:** The Yule model for speciation has one parameter (**birthRateY.t:tree**), representing the speciation rate.
 This model assumes that there is no extinction and thus that all taxa are sampled.
 >
 > - What are the units for **birthRateY.t:tree**?
-From your analysis, can you figure out, on average, how many years have to elapse before a new species is formed?
+From your analysis, can you figure out the average time it takes for a speciation event to occur?
 (Have a look at the tracelog).
 > - Is the Yule model an appropriate model to use here?
 > - In the dataset there is a much larger sampling proportion for the great apes (4/8 extant species) than for lemurs, tarsiers and new-world monkeys (one species each).
 Do you think unequal sampling proportions are an issue?
 >